CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 * I notice that I couldn't get a good measurement for scan and sort of __Thrust__.
 I have trouble measuring `thrust::exclusive` with std::chrono, while I can use `std::chrono` to measure `thrust::scan` but the results from CUDA events seems off.

+* With max possible value increased (so does MSB), besides the run time of radix sort, that of std::sort also increased significantly, which is unexpected.
+Does bit length also affect the time for read/write or other operations? or the implementation of std::sort<int> use bit level information?

 * I think the bottleneck for blocksize is the warp size inside GPU.

 * My original work-efficient scan implementation was slower than CPU scan, that was because I wasted too many of my threads, please refer to __Optimization__ section below.